karthisrinivasan/act-starter/README.md

-# AMC-refactor
+# act-starter
-- Refactoring of AMC cells into standard act repo structure.
+- Skeleton repository for ACT projects.

 ## Organizing ACT Files:
 - Typically, different classes of processes should exist in their own namespaces, defined within their own folders.